Kimba fans

 like Fujitsu FM-7, MSX, Sharp PC-8001 and Sharp X1 before developing

 videogames for Nintendo.
+Probably the

 Jungle Emperor game project for the Nintendo GameCube is an interesting